11 Ways for High Earners to Reduce Taxable Income [2026]

 • Wyoming

-If you own property in one of these states, consider establishing your primary residence there.
-However, be aware that some states aggressively pursue high earners if they earn money in the state or try to work around paying income taxes.
-You should also be aware that some states with low or no income tax charge higher rates for other things.
+You should also be aware that some states with low or no income tax charge higher rates on other goods and services.
 Working with a professional accountant to determine individual state residency requirements will help you decide if this is the right strategy for you.

 9. Pay Your Property Taxes Early